vykuntaharsha/NeuSep17-Project-Group1/doc/design/Vehicle Photo Management.md

 ## Display Photo

-1. If the picture does not exists in the local disk, read it from the internet, and cache it to the disk.
+1. If the this URL has never been checked (cannot find a entry in the URL:photoName dicitionary), try to load this photo from the internet, save it to local disk, and update the dictionary as well.
+   - set the photoName to empty string if this URL does not have valid photo
+   - otherwise, set it to the actual photo name in the disk
 2. Otherwise, read the file from the local disk, and return an BufferedImage instance.
-   In the meanwhile, it will cache the photo to the local disk for the future use.

 ## Update Photo URL